- IR-cut filter stuck in night mode (stays B&W in daylight)

 Check IR LED Control Settings in the Lorex App

-In the Lorex Home app or NVR interface, navigate to the camera's image settings and check the IR LED mode.
+In the Lorex Home app or NVR interface, go to the camera's image settings and check the IR LED mode.
 If IR is set to Manual On, the LEDs stay active during daylight and wash out the color image.
 Set IR to Auto so the camera controls the LEDs based on ambient light level.
 Also check the Smart IR or WDR settings — wide dynamic range helps with mixed lighting but can affect color rendition.

 Remove Reflective Objects Near the Camera

 IR LEDs reflect off nearby surfaces — walls, window glass, white trim, or light-colored objects within 3 feet of the lens.
 These reflections create a washed-out overexposed image at night and can confuse the day/night light sensor during the day.
 Reposition the camera so the IR field does not hit any surface within 2 feet.
-For cameras mounted near windows, ensure the lens is not pointed toward or through glass which creates severe IR reflection.
+For cameras mounted near windows, make sure the lens is not pointed toward or through glass which creates severe IR reflection.

 Clean the Camera Lens and Dome